Quick Answer

 Coast PX22Handheld315 lm~3 hrsAAIPX485g$12Budget backup

-What Flashlights Do First Responders Use?
+What Flashlights Do First Responders Actually Use?

 Best Emergency Flashlight for Your Car

 My recommendation: Store a Streamlight ProTac 2L-X or SureFire G2X Pro loaded with lithium primary CR123A cells.
 Lithium primaries (not lithium-ion rechargeables) tolerate temperature extremes from -40°F to 140°F and hold their charge for 10 years in storage.
-That matters because you might not touch your car flashlight for months or years — until you need it at 2 AM on the highway shoulder.
+That matters because you might not touch your car flashlight for months — until you need it at 2 AM on the highway shoulder.

 Look for these extras in a car emergency flashlight: